Jack McAuliffe (brewer): Career

+Personal life and death

+McAuliffe had a daughter.
+He died at his home in Siloam Springs, Arkansas, on July 15, 2025, at the age of 80.

 Legacy

 McAuliffe's influence on the American homebrewing and microbrewing movements in the United States is extensive.
 His work at New Albion inspired people such as Gordon Bowker of Redhook Ale Brewery, Jim Koch of the Boston Beer Company, Ken Grossman of Sierra Nevada Brewing Company, and homebrewer Charlie Papazian.
 Both Sierra Nevada and Boston Beer have created limited-edition beers honoring New Albion and McAuliffe's contributions to the craft brewing movement.
 Koch donated the profits from Boston Beer's New Albion products to McAuliffe, who in turn gave some of them to his daughter Renee DeLuca, who created New Albion anew in Cleveland.

-Nevertheless, beer writer Tom Acitelli has declared McAuliffe a "J.D.
-Salinger-like figure" due to his reclusive nature.
+Beer writer Tom Acitelli declared McAuliffe a "J. D. Salinger-like figure" due to his reclusive nature.